AndrewC101/PokemonTrueRed/README.md

 - Items can not be used in boss battles, by a player or opponent
 - Updated level-up moveset for all fully evolved Pokemon, they now learn good moves by level up
 - numerous bug fixes including removal of badge boost, removal of 1 in 256 glitch, fix re-application of PARA/BRN effects, critical hit rates halved
+- Some mechanics fixes for example Substitute blocks status as it is supposed to
 - Many Gen 1 mechanics still left to keep the spirit of the game, such a Hyper Beam not recharging on a kill
 - All 151 Pokemon available with no missable Pokemon.
 Trade evolutions now evolve at level 40
 - Multiples of all Legendary Pokemon available with new signature moves for Mewtwo, Mew and Pikachu